 Signs of Good and Bad Replacement Window Flashing

 Contractors used to simply slash X marks in house wrap, pop in windows, and call it a day -- but this led to all sorts of mold and water damage.
 Reputable window installers know not to do this, so if you see a contractor try to penetrate the home envelope and push in a window, it's a major red flag.
 Do not let this person continue with the installation or you will pay in water damage.

 Another common shortcut in the flashing process is when a contractor tries to wrap the windows from behind, hoping that this will be disguised when the project is completed.
 Unfortunately, this does not protect your home from water damage.

 Flashing has to be done properly so that water moves down rather than in.
 Door and window openings pose a challenge because if the flashing is not done correctly water will pass into the home, setting you up for mold and moisture problems.
 Best practice calls for a contractor to cut the house wrap, tuck the bottom of the house wrap inside the house and seal it off with sill flashing tape.
 Contractors then do the same with the sides, so the window is protected on three sides.
 If you see the top of the house wrap hanging loose, that's a good sign that the contractor knows what they are doing.

 Once this prep work is done, your contractor can insert the window and seal it with flashing tap, saving the top for last and lapping the top down over the sides.
 With every side of the window covered in flashing tape, your contractor can fold the house wrap at the top, then use house wrap tape to secure the job and create a waterproof seal.

 Make Sure Replacement Window Flashing Goes in Right With Window Nation

 Look to Window Nation, replacement windows experts with eleven years of experience, to get the job done right.
-To enjoy peace of mind with replacement window installation in Columbus.
+Enjoy peace of mind with Window Nation Columbus window replacement.
 Contact us today.